jafaryor/knowledge-base/teminalogy.md

 * Single instruction, multiple data (__SIMD__) -  is a class of parallel computers.
 It describes computers with multiple processing elements that perform the same operation on multiple data points simultaneously.

 * __Dead Code Elimination__ (also known as __DCE__, dead code removal, dead code stripping, or dead code strip) is a compiler optimization to remove code which does not affect the program results.

+* __Emulators__ focus on recreating the behavior of a system, with no regard for how the system functions internally. __Simulators__ focus on modeling the components of a system.

+* __lie-fi__ - When your phone or tablet indicates that you are connected to a wireless network, however you are still unable to load webpages or use any internet services with your device.